isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 #### **The "Big Three" of Local Chinese Bookstores**

-Out of the five major Chinese bookstores in early Singapore, three were local: Chen Yoh Shoo’s Shanghai Book Company, Chou Sing Chu’s World Book Company and Tan Yeok Seong’s Nanyang Book Company.
+Besides MPH and Koh and Co., there were also many Chinese bookstores in Bras Basah and other parts of Singapore.
+Among them, there were five that were considered the  major Chinese bookstores in early Singapore, three were local: Chen Yoh Shoo’s Shanghai Book Company, Chou Sing Chu’s World Book Company and Tan Yeok Seong’s Nanyang Book Company.
 These founders’ contributions to the region’s cultural development had such far-reaching influence that they were known as the three pioneers of the Singapore book industry.

 |  |
 |:--------:|